adamllryan/notes/CSE3521 - AI Survey/03_informed_search.md

 A **heuristic** is a function that is able to estimate the distance of a state to a goal.
 We are in charge of implementing it ourselves.

 We use Heuristics to guide the search process.
 Heuristics are problem-specific knowledge that provide hints about where a solution is likely to be found.
 Heuristics are used to evaluate nodes in the search tree and decide which node to expand next.
 Heuristics are forward-looking, i.e., they estimate the cost of reaching the goal from the current state.
-A common heuristic always overestimates the cost, should never underestimate the forward-looking cost.

-Again, a heuristic should **ALWAYS OVERESTIMATE, NEVER UNDERESTIMATE** the forward-looking cost.
+A heuristic should **NEVER OVERESTIMATE, ALWAYS UNDERESTIMATE** the forward-looking cost.

 A common heuristic in determining path is just returning the distance between the current node and the goal node.
 Often called greedy search.